-Artirfr, 27-II Provided Clothing
+Article 27 - University Provided Clothing

 Section 1 - Uniforms.
 The University will provide one more set of updated uniforms than regularly scheduled work days to bargaining unit employees, as outlined in the University's policy.
-The University will examine each position in the bargaining unit to determine whether t-shirts may be provided as part of the uniform for working outdoors in the summer.
+The University and the Safety Subcommittee will examine each position in the bargaining unit to determine whether it is reasonable to provide t-shirts as part of the uniform for safety reasons for working outdoors in the summer and/or working in spaces that are not climate controlled.
 Uniforms will be replaced on an asneeded basis.
 Employees needing a uniform replacement shall submit the uniform(s) needing replacement to their supervisor.
 If the uniform is worn or damaged, the supervisor will order the replacement uniform(s).